-The performance of potential functions in fold recognition are evaluated for each decoy set by the rank, the logarithm of rank probability, and the Z score of the native fold in the energy scale, and by those of the lowest energy fold in the root mean square deviation (RMSD) scale.
-RMSD means the least root mean square deviation between $C^{\alpha}$ atoms in overlapping the native structure and decoys.
-The rank probabilities, $P_e$ in the energy scale and $P_r$ in the RMSD scale, are defined as overlaps between
+The performance of potential functions in fold recognition is evaluated for each decoy set by the rank, the logarithm of rank probability, and the Z score of the native fold in the energy scale, and by those of the lowest energy fold in the root mean square deviation (RMSD) scale.
+RMSD means the least root mean square deviation between C^{α} atoms in overlaps between the native structure and decoys.
+The rank probabilities, P_e in the energy scale and P_r in the RMSD scale, are defined as scale/the number of decoys, (45)